arssivka/naomech/README.md

 The creation of this system was motivated by our wish to minimize the usage of Aldebaran's system and bad compatibility of Nao's system with ROS.
 For example when you are trying to move mototrs by zero angle using aldebaran's system, mototrs will move.
 Also the cameras were really slow.
 As you will see in the installation section, we have script that changes ctc structure.
-It is made to use only CMake without qibuild for building the project.
+It is made to use CMake directly without calling qibuild util for building the project.
 Also we wanted to refuse the usage of ALValue, because it's slow and we wanted to manage our data manually.

 ### Project Structure